hakerdefo/hakerdefo.github.io/_posts/2022-02-13-random-wallpaper-startup-kde-gnome.md

 Save the changes to the file.
 That's it!
 From now on, every time you log-in to a new session you'll be greeted by a new wallpaper.

-This can easily be adapted to work on GNOME and other Desktop environments without any changes so I won't go into them.
+This can easily be adapted to work on GNOME and other desktop environments without any changes so I won't go into them.

 Just in case, someone was curious about that <code>there-is-no-cloud.jpeg</code> wallpaper,